 - Fun fact: Home to Buena Vista University, Storm Lake is known for boating, fishing and lots of water fun in the sun.
-But riders can have Christmas in July by visiting Santa’s Castle, which features one of the country’s largest displays of antique Christmas knick-knacks.
+If lakeside swimming isn’t for you, check out King’s Pointe Waterpark & Resort, which offers indoor and outdoor waterpark activities.

 - Learn more: Stormlake.org.

 Monday, July 20: Fort Dodge